yfish1/SST23/README.md

 We make use of parameters in our project, this way the data can’t be manipulated with a SQL injection.

+# Break it

+After our evaluation, we introduced two vulnerabilities (CSRF and XSS).
+With the [NAME OF SAST-TOOL], we can verify that it finds the vulnerabilities that we have introduced.

+## CSRF Vulnerability

+We can create a simple CSRF vulnerability by removing all the code that creates a forgery token and the code that validates a forgery token.
+Not using a token for your cookies makes you vulnerable against CSRF.
+The authentication on our website would store a cookie which the attacker can now use to his advantage.
+Of course, the user would still have to be lured to the malicious site first.

+## HTTPS Vulnerability

+We tried to disable HTTPS and make our website not use an SSL however this is something that is configured centrally within azure.
+At most you can disable redirection to HTTPS and lower your TLS version but further than that Azure forces you to at least use HTTPS.
+In other cloud services this is also the case, AWS does also not compromise on this.

+## XSS

+Geprobeerd maar geen cookies/token (uitbreiden tekst)

+## SQLi

+NOG TE DOEN